Asymptotic-Preserving Neural Networks for Multiscale Time-Dependent Linear Transport Equations: Numerical examples

 Figure~\ref{fig:ex19} shows the density $\rho$ trained by APNNs and reference at time $t = 0.05, 0.1$.
-APNN gives good approximation results.
+APNNs gives good approximation results.

-\paragraph{Problem IX.
+\paragraph{Problem VIII.
 UQ problem with $\varepsilon = 10^{-3}$} Let $\varepsilon = 10^{-3}$ and set scattering coefficients same as Problems VIII.
 Figure~\ref{fig:ex18} shows the density $\rho$ trained by APNNs and reference at time $t = 0.05, 0.1$.
 APNN again gives quite good results.

-\paragraph{Problem X. UQ problem with Gaussian scattering function} Consider the linear transport equation with $\varepsilon = 10^{-8}$ and scattering coefficients
+\paragraph{Problem IX.
+UQ problem with Gaussian scattering function} Consider the linear transport equation with $\varepsilon = 10^{-8}$ and scattering coefficients { }

 Figure~\ref{fig:ex20} shows the density $\rho$ trained by APNNs and reference at time $t = 0.05, 0.1$.
-In this case one also sees good approximation results by APNN.
+In this case one can also see good approximation results by APNN.